Loans Personal Loans

 5. Cleo

-Great for freelancers
+Great for gig workers and freelancers

 Product details

-• Maximum cash advance: up to $250 (maximum of $100 for first-time users)
+• Maximum cash advance: Up to $250 (maximum of $100 for first-time users)

-• Transfer speed: Three to four days for free, same-day for $3.99 to $9.99 depending on the amount
+• Transfer speed: 3-4 business days for free, same-day for $3.99 to $14.99, depending on the amount

-• Better Business Bureau rating: Not accredited, B+ rating
+• Better Business Bureau rating: Not accredited, B rating

 Pros